What Is Fault Tree Analysis?

 - Highlights essential elements that contribute to system failures: Most approaches look to solve the problem and get the systems back up as soon as possible.
 FTA, on the other hand, looks to go deeper to investigate how each element contributed to the failure.

-How to Do Fault Tree Analysis
+How to do Fault Tree Analysis

 Fault tree analysis follows six steps: